Joseph Conrad (1857-1924)

 The Joseph Conrad Society (UK).
-Web site.
-Student Resources contains guides to "Heart of Darkness," Lord Jim, The Secret Agent and "The Secret Sharer," including brief summaries of critical responses to the works.
-Scholarly Resources contains suggestions for valuable bibliographical and historical material available online.
+Web site with sections devoted to Student Resources which contains guides to "Heart of Darkness," Lord Jim, The Secret Agent and "The Secret Sharer," including brief summaries of critical responses to the works.
+Also Scholarly Resources which contains suggestions for bibliographical and historical material available online.

 The Center for Conrad Studies Kent State Univ.
 Contains a timeline for Conrad's life; jpegs of his dustcovers and first editions; portraits of Conrad.

 Allingham, Philip V. "Joseph Conrad."
 A brief biography and introduction.
 From the Victorian Web, ed.
 George Landow.

 "Joseph Conrad Biography."
 Yale Modernism Lab, ed.
 Pericles Lewis.

 Childs, Peter.
 "Joseph Conrad."
 A substantial introduction to Joseph Conrad from the Literary Encyclopedia.
 Says Childs, "Conrad is noted for his complex narratives and formal experiments, especially in terms of point of view and temporal shifts.
 He is also much studied for his depiction of imperialism and colonialism" [subscription service].